Gracetexana/RetrievalAugmentedGenerator/README.md

 The parts of my code that were included in the group project were [CreateDatabase.py](CreateDatabase.py), as well as the following pieces of [RAG.py](RAG.py): createRetriever() and all of its helper functions and the prompts from cons_prompt() and sc_prompt().
 For this personal project, I had to make my own version of the LLM/AI used to generate responses.
 I wanted to create this personal project for a few different reasons.
 The primary reason was that I wanted experience in developing every part of the RAG since I was not able to code everything in the group project.
 Relatedly, I wished to understand the inner workings of the RAG.
 Finally, I wanted a chance to organize the code to my taste.

+# What's in this repository?

 [CreateDatabase.py](CreateDatabase.py) can be used to create a Chroma Vector Database from a folder of JSON files.
 The code can be changed to read other types of files, but I only needed to read JSON files when I created it.
 I may add more functionality as required.

 The main() function of [RAG.py](RAG.py) asks the same question three different times using different prompts - one of these prompts is primarily the creation of LangChain, and the other two are entirely my own.
 [RAG7.o](SLURM/RAG7.o) and [RAG8.o](SLURM/RAG8.o) are the best outputs from running [RAG.py](RAG.py), but there are are a variety of responses in the [SLURM](SLURM) folder (each file ending with .o), including some erros.

+# Future plans

 This project is a work in progress.
 Currently, several areas need improvement.
 In the order that I plan to tackle them, these issues are: